kristoffer-dyrkorn/software-renderer/tutorial/1/README.md

 ## Introduction

 The method we use was first published by Juan Piñeda in 1988, in a paper called ["A Parallel Algorithm for Polygon Rasterization"](https://www.cs.drexel.edu/~david/Classes/Papers/comp175-06-pineda.pdf).
-As the name says, it was made for parallel execution, something we will not have here, but since the overall principle behind it is simple we will use it in this tutorial.
+As the name says, it was made for parallel execution, something we will not have here, but since the overall principle it uses is simple we will use it in this tutorial.

 If you do some searching on the web, you will likely find many implementations of the algorithm.
 The oldest one I have found is by Nicolas Capens, posted on the site `devmaster.net` (a game developer forum) back in 2004.
 His code seems to be the original one that has inspired most of the other triangle rasterizer implementations out there.
 That site does not exist anymore, but The Internet Archive [has a copy of the posting](https://web.archive.org/web/20120220025947/http://devmaster.net/forums/topic/1145-advanced-rasterization/) if you are interested.